lingtalfi/umail/README.md

 uni import Ling/Umail
 ```

-It also uses [SwiftMailer](http://swiftmailer.org/) library, which you need to install separately.
+It also uses [SwiftMailer](http://swiftmailer.org/) library under the hood.